Kartz4code/CoolDiff/README.md

 3. Run the Gaussian example to verify the success of the build -
 - `./build/example/Gaussian`

-Link the generated **CoolDiff** library with your project and include the header `CommonFunctions.hpp` to utilize the **CoolDiff** APIs.
+Link the generated **CoolDiff** library with your project and include the header `CoolDiff.hpp` to utilize the **CoolDiff** APIs.
 The example folder has few examples to exhibit the use case of the library.

 ---
 ## Classes & Types :white_check_mark: